MJoseph1234/makeshift/README.md

 2. A python script to compile your template and run it to create something new

 #### what..?
-Procedural Generation is a way of having a computer create a random, never-before-seen *thing* by combining computer-powered randomness with a set of human-created guidelines. `ProcLang` makes it easy for programmers and non-programmers to write those human-created guidelines, and then run them through a computer-powered generator to see what comes out.
+Procedural Generation is a way of having a computer create a random, never-before-seen *thing* by combining computer-powered randomness with a set of human-created guidelines. `MakeShift` makes it easy for programmers and non-programmers to write those human-created guidelines, and then run them through a computer-powered generator to see what comes out.

 For example, let's say our Dungeons & Dragons group is going on a quest that will bring them out to a seaside town to investigate a crime.
 To add some flavor, we want to give some of the nearby beaches a spooky name.
-A simple `ProcLang` template for a haunted beach might look like this:
+A simple `MakeShift` template for a haunted beach might look like this:
 ```
 Beach
     The {monster} {natural_feature}